 Employees are hired to perform important functions at Heartwell/Carriage Crest Homecare.
 As with any group effort, operating effectively takes cooperation and commitment from everyone.
 Therefore, attendance and punctuality are very important.
-Unnecessary absences and lateness are expensive, disruptive and place an unfair burden on fellow employees and supervisors.
-We expect excellent attendance from all employees.
+Unnecessary absences and lateness are expensive and disruptive and place an unfair burden on fellow employees and supervisors.
+The Company expects excellent attendance from all employees.
 Excessive absenteeism or tardiness will result in disciplinary action up to and including discharge.

-We do recognize, however, there are times when absences and tardiness cannot be avoided.
-In such cases, employees are expected to notify supervisors as early as possible, but no later than the start of the work day.
-Asking another employee, friend or relative to give this notice is improper and constitutes grounds for disciplinary action.
-Employees should call, stating the nature of the illness and its expected duration, for every day of absenteeism.
+The Company does recognize, however, that there are times when absences and tardiness cannot be avoided.
+In such cases, employees are expected to notify supervisors as early as possible, but no later than the start of the workday.
+Asking another employee, friend, or relative to give this notice is improper and constitutes grounds for disciplinary action.
+Employees should call, stating the nature of the absence and its expected duration, every day of absenteeism.

-Unreported absences of three (3) consecutive work days generally will be considered a voluntary resignation of employment with the Company.
+Unreported absences of three (3) consecutive workdays generally will be considered a voluntary resignation of employment with the Company.